Two-dimensional total absorption spectroscopy with conditional generative adversarial networks

+Figure~\ref{fig:unfolded} shows the shortcomings of this method; while there is improvement in reducing the prevalence of vertical and horizontal tails in the data, diagonal correlations are unaffected and stand in sharp contrast to the ideally unfolded matrix.

-Automated unfolding has been of interest for quite some time --- early attempts at machine learning-based analysis methods for one-dimensional $\gamma$-ray spectra data date back almost thirty years \cite{KoohiFayegh1993} --- and recent advances in deep learning have realized the feasibility of this style of approach \cite{Bailey2021,Gladen2020,Jhung2020,Kamuda2019,Kamuda2020,Medhat2012}.
-In the present work we present a method of unfolding two-dimensional \rawmatrix~matrices via a conditional Generative Adversarial Network (cGAN). cGANs have been applied to a breadth of image translation and reconstruction problems in physics and biomedical imaging \cite{Fysikopoulos2021, Kim2020,List2019, Velasco2022,Shahnawaz2021} which indicate applications to open problems in $\gamma$-ray spectroscopy.
+Alternative methods to combat these challenges are thus of great interest to the $\gamma$-ray spectroscopy community, and have been explored in the past.
+In particular, automated unfolding shows promise in eliminating distortions invisible to traditional methods --- early attempts at machine learning-based analysis methods for one-dimensional $\gamma$-ray spectra data date back almost thirty years \cite{KoohiFayegh1993}.
+Recent advances in deep learning have begun to realize the feasibility of this style of approach on a broad scale \cite{Bailey2021,Gladen2020,Jhung2020,Kamuda2019,Kamuda2020,Medhat2012}.
+We present a method of unfolding two-dimensional \rawmatrix~matrices via a conditional Generative Adversarial Network (cGAN). cGANs have been applied to a range of image translation and reconstruction problems in physics and biomedical imaging \cite{Fysikopoulos2021, Kim2020,List2019, Velasco2022,Shahnawaz2021}, which indicate potential for $\gamma$-ray spectroscopy applications.